 Stay in the Right Price Range

 One of the most significant factors a landlord uses to decide on a tenant is your rent-to-income ratio.
 This number is determined by the cost of monthly rent divided by your monthly income (before taxes).
 Ideally, landlords like to see that ratio no higher than 35%.
-If it’s any higher, your ability to pay the monthly rent may be a concern to them.
+If it’s any higher, your ability to pay rent may be a concern to them.

 Your rental application will be strengthened even further if you find a less expensive apartment.
 By doing so, you will demonstrate that your monthly budget has a sizable buffer.
 It also helps if you can provide pay stubs or bank statements to the landlord to prove that you have a stable income.